Trystan Reese: Trans pregnancy advocacy

-Trystan Reese, who was assigned female at birth, began masculinizing hormone therapy in the 2000s.
-He married Biff Chaplow in 2013.
-The couple adopted Chaplow's niece and nephew but also wanted biological children.
+In Reese's 20s, he was informed, incorrectly, that he would be infertile after beginning hormonal therapy.
+Later he learned that stopping testosterone would let him carry a baby within months.
+He and Chaplow also knew many trans men who had babies.
+They decided to have another child and met with informed medical providers to understand how to carry out the pregnancy in the safest way.
 Reese paused his hormone therapy to become pregnant, but experienced a miscarriage.
-However, Reese became pregnant again, and gave birth to a son in 2017 after undergoing a "textbook pregnancy".
+However, he became pregnant again, and gave birth to a son in 2017 after undergoing a "textbook pregnancy".